grommet/grommet/src/js/components/FormField/README.md

 **validate**

 Validation rule.
 Provide a regular expression or a function.
+If a
+      function is provided, it will be called with two arguments, the value for this field and the entire value object.
+This permits validation to encompass multiple fields.

 ```
 object